Privacy Policy

 The following categories describe different ways that we may use and disclose your PHI.
 Not every potential use and disclosure in a category will be listed.

-To Business Associates for Treatment, Payment and Healthcare Operations.
-We are permitted to disclose your PHI to our business associates in order to carry out treatment, payment or healthcare operations.
-For example, we may disclose your PHI to a company we hire to bill insurance companies that help us obtain payment for the healthcare services we provide.
+To Business Associates for Treatment, Payment, and Healthcare Operations.
+We are permitted to disclose your PHI to our business associates to carry out treatment, payment, or healthcare operations.
+Business associates are also required to protect your PHI.

 Individuals Involved in Your Care or Payment for Your Care.
 We may release your PHI to a family member, other relative, close personal friend or designated personal representative who is involved in your medical care if the PHI released is directly relevant to the person’s involvement with your care.
-We also may release information to someone who helps pay for your care.
-We also may tell your family or friends that you are at Driscoll and a description of your general condition.
-In addition, we may disclose your PHI to a group assisting in a disaster relief effort so that your family can be notified about your location and general condition.
+We may also release information to someone who helps pay for your care.

 Appointment Reminders, Treatment Alternatives and Health Related Services.
-We may use and disclose PHI to contact you as a reminder that you have an appointment for treatment or medical care at Driscoll or to provide you with information about treatment options or alternatives, and health care-related benefits or services that may be of interest to you.
+We may use and disclose your PHI to contact you to remind you of an appointment or to provide you with information about treatment options or alternatives, and health care-related benefits or services that may be of interest to you.

-Marketing Activities and Fundraising Activities.
-We may use certain information, such as name, address or telephone number to contact you in the future to request permission to share your story with the community in official marketing or to raise money for Driscoll.
-The money raised will be used to expand and improve the services and programs we provide to the community.
+Marketing Activities.
+We may use certain information, such as name, address, or telephone number to contact you in the future to request permission to share your story with the community in official marketing for DHP.
 You have the right to opt-out if you do not want to be contacted.
-To do so, please notify us in writing specifying your preferences with regards to being contacted for marketing or fundraising activities.
+To do so, please notify us in writing specifying your preferences with regards to being contacted for marketing activities.

 SPECIAL SITUATIONS

 Public Health Activities.
 We may disclose your PHI for public health activities.
-For example, public health activities generally include: (1) preventing or controlling disease, injury or disability; (2) reporting births and deaths; (3) reporting child abuse or neglect; (4) reporting reactions to medications or problems with products; (5) notifying patients of recalls of products they may be using; (6) notifying a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; or (7) notifying the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence.
+This may include, but is not limited to, (1) preventing or controlling disease, injury, or disability; (2) reporting child abuse or neglect; or (3) notifying the appropriate government authority if we believe a member has been the victim of abuse, neglect, or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.

 Health Oversight Activities.
-We may disclose PHI to a health oversight agency for activities authorized by law such as audits, investigations, inspections and licensure.
+We may disclose PHI to a health oversight agency for activities authorized by law such as audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs and compliance with civil rights laws.
+This may include, but is not limited to, audits and investigations necessary for oversight of government benefit programs.

 Lawsuits and Disputes.
 If you are involved in a lawsuit or dispute, we may disclose your PHI in response to a court or administrative order.
 We may also disclose your PHI in response to a subpoena, discovery request or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.